Japan travel restrictions and COVID-19 travel ban advisory

 Yes, Japan’s borders are now open to all international tourist travel.

-Additionally, all visa exemptions have now been reinstated.
-This means that citizens of around 70 countries, including the United States and all European Union nations, can once again visit Japan for 90 days without a visa simply by using a valid passport.
+Japan has completely removed the entry cap on daily foreign arrivals.
+All the usual visa exemptions currently apply to eligible visitors.
+This means that citizens of around 70 countries, including Australia, the United States and all European Union nations, can once again visit Japan for 90 days visa-free simply by using a valid passport.

 Public transportation restrictions within Japan

 Public transport, including trains, is operating in Japan.
-Travelers are advised to refer to Japanese train status updates issued by each individual operator to check if a service they plan to use remains affected by temporary Shinkansen COVID-19 restrictions:
+Travelers are advised to refer to Japanese train status updates issued by each individual operator to check if a service they plan to use remains affected by temporary Shinkansen COVID-19 restrictions.

 Who can travel to Japan now?